Have you ever watched travel movies, and while the credits were rolling up, thought to yourself, “I so want to travel there now?”

 This one is for you ladies out there!

-Getting a divorce, buying a shamrock villa in Italy and learning to cook has never looked so good until after you have watched this beautiful movie.
+Getting a divorce, buying a shamrock villa in the Tuscany region of Italy, and learning to cook has never looked so good until after you have watched this beautiful movie.

-It’s the romantic idea all women have, and makes you want to put your corporate life behind and just soak up another cultural.
+It's the romantic idea all women have and makes you want to put your corporate life behind and soak up another culture.

 Based on the #1 New York Times best-selling book, Under The Tuscan Sun follows San Francisco writer Frances Mayes (Lane) to Italy as a good friend offers her a special gift — 10 days in Tuscany.